Process reports help you track and analyze how your process is functioning.

 Administering a report

-If you created a report, you have several ways to administer it.
-Most of these options are available by clicking the More options button on the report.
+After you have created a report, you have several ways to administer it.
+Most of these options are available by clicking the More options button () on the report.

 - Export - Export all the data in the report as a CSV or JSON file.
 Exporting is only available for tabular reports and the All Items report.
 After exporting, you will receive an email with a link to download the report.You can export your report to a CSV, JSON, or a ZIP file for your process forms with a maximum of one table in their form data.Here are a couple of tips that we thought you must know while exporting reports: